Chimera of the Night

 Initially titled Nightfall, Pitch Black was originally scripted by Jim and Ken Wheat, before being extensively rewritten by David Twohy — brought into the project by Producer Tom Engelman for his previous film work (Terminal Velocity and The Arrival).
 Design of the film’s creatures — only labeled in production as ‘Predators’ — was assigned to Patrick Tatopoulos.
 The digital creatures — used most extensively in the film — were brought to the screen by Double Negative, supported by practical creations built by John Cox’s Creature Workshop.

 The creatures went through several different iterations, and were the fruit of extensive brainstorming sessions between Tatopoulos and Twohy.
 “My first attempt at the Predator was very different from the final design,” Tatopoulos recalled in an interview for Cinefex.
 “It looked a bit like a pterodactyl.
 We developed it from there in about two months’ time.
 We had the luxury of time; and by the time David had to go to Australia [for location shooting], we had nailed something that everybody seemed to be pleased with.”
 The final result was a sinuous beast with shark-like skin, long arms, and legs that acted as wings.
 From their wrists, the creatures could eject blade-like tentacles.
-The cruciform head featured a crescent-shaped skull — which could be used as a lethal cutting weapon — as well as twin projections on the sides, housing sensory organs, and retractable teeth.
+The crescent-shaped skull could be used as a lethal cutting weapon, whereas twin projections on the sides housed sensory organs.

 Once the design was finalized, a 12-inch maquette was sculpted by David Grasso, moulded by Russel Seifert and Robert Freitas, and painted by Chris Robin and Eric Harris.
 Said maquette was used as a base for the construction of the full-size practical creatures, and was scanned for the preliminary computer animation tests.
 Differences between the hatchling — seen early in the film as a swarm — and adult stages of the creatures were minimal and did not justify the expense of a separate hatchling maquette.
 Tatopoulos explained: “the budget was very, very tight, and that really limited us.
 So, we made do with this one maquette, without doing a different one for the hatchling, or even one with an armature to study the creature’s motion.”